Crystal Chen Lee

 Crystal Chen Lee (Ed.D.) is an Assistant Professor of English Language Arts and Literacy in the College of Education at North Carolina State University.
-Her research lies at the nexus of literacy, community-based organizations, and marginalized youth.
+Her research lies at the nexus of literacy, teacher education, community engagement and marginalized youth.
 She is the founding director and PI of the Literacy and Community Initiative (LCI), a collaboration among the College of Education, the Friday Institute for Educational Innovation, and youth-serving community organizations (Juntos NC, Triangle Literacy Council—Bull City YouthBuild, and CORRAL Riding Academy).
-Formerly, she worked extensively with urban teachers and students as a doctoral research fellow for Teaching Residents at Teachers College (TR@TC) and as a Zankel Urban Fellow at the Center for Professional Education of Teachers (CPET) at Columbia University.
+Dr. Lee is also a Faculty Fellow of the Friday Institute of Educational Innovation and a NCSU Community Engaged Fellow.
 Her work has been featured nationally and internationally, and she has published in books and journal articles such as Reading Research Quarterly, Journal of Literacy Research, Journal of Adolescent and Adult Literacy, English Journal, English Teaching: Practice and Critique, Teaching and Teacher Education, and the International Journal of Qualitative Studies in Education.
 Dr. Lee began her teaching experience as a high school English teacher in New Jersey and a literacy instructor at Teachers College, Columbia University and Montclair State University.
 In addition to her teaching, she has also served as an International Leadership Fellow in the United States Congress and an education intern at International Justice Mission, a non-profit organization partnering with local justice systems to end violence against people living in poverty.
 She received her Ed.D. in Curriculum and Teaching from Columbia University.
 Her dissertation, “Critical Literacy as Common Ground: The Possibilities of African Immigrant Girls in New York City Schools and Community-Based Organizations,” received the American Association of University Women (AAUW) American Dissertation Fellowship, Teachers College’s Provost Dissertation Award, and Dean’s Dissertation Fellowship.
-Her dissertation won the AERA Research in Women and Education SIG Outstanding Dissertation Award (Selma Greenberg Award) in 2018.
+Her dissertation won the AERA Research in Women and Education SIG Outstanding Dissertation Award (Selma Greenberg Award).